vakaman/Zabbix-Pgsql-Nginx-Grafana-PhpIpam/README.md

-## Zabbix-Pgsql-Nginx-Grafana
+## Zabbix-Pgsql-Nginx-Grafana-PhpIpam

-Monitoring system with Zabbix and Grafana
+Monitoring system with Zabbix and Grafana and PhpIpam documentation

 #### System up
 ```shell script